There are a whole host of scary tick diseases your dog can catch from blood-sucking arthropods.

 - Canine Hepatozoonosis: runny eyes and nose, muscle pain and bloody diarrhea.

 - Mycoplasmosis: polyarthritis (inflammation in several joints), lameness, fever, conjunctivitis.

-Can You Treat These Diseases Holistically?
+Can You Treat Tick-Borne Diseases Holistically?

 The treatment most conventional vets recommend is a long course of heavy-duty antibiotics.
 Even some holistic vets take this route.